Heather Zelle, JD, PhD

 Dr. Zelle is the Associate Director of Mental Health Policy Research at the ILPPP and an Associate Professor of Research in the UVA Department of Public Health Sciences.
 She is licensed as an attorney in Pennsylvania (voluntary inactive status) and as a clinical psychologist in Virginia.

 Dr. Zelle focuses primarily on policy work and teaching in the Department of Public Health Sciences.
+She provides training to a range of practitioners on topics including advance directives, ethics in public behavioral health systems, and civil commitment law.
 She accepts cases for evaluation or consultation only occasionally.

 Zelle, H. & Kelley, S. (2023).
 Capacity to waive Miranda rights.
 In D. Lorandos (Ed.)
 Litigators’ Handbook of Forensic Medicine, Psychiatry, and Psychology.
 Thomson Reuters.